Private Gradient Estimation is Useful for Generative Modeling: Experiments

-\myPara{Perceptual comparisons.}~In addition, to demonstrate the high quality of the data generated with our approach, we evaluate it with two metrics: IS and FID, as mentioned before.
-Since there is no corresponding experimental results for PSG, we compared the remaining 8 approaches.
+\myPara{Perceptual scores comparisons.}~To further demonstrate the effectiveness of our approach, we evaluate it using two metrics: IS and FID, as mentioned earlier.
+Since there are no corresponding experimental results for PSG and DP-DM, we compared our approach with the remaining 9 approaches.
 The results are shown in Tab.~\ref{tab:score}.
-The larger IS means better quality and FID is the opposite of IS.
-Compare with other baselines, our approach achieves the highest IS of 1.53 and the lowest FID of 52.452 under the lowest privacy budget of 10.
-The main reason comes from two aspects.
-On one hand, we achieve DP by applying RR instead of clipping and adding noise to the gradients, avoiding direct damage to the gradients.
-On the other, EBM has better stability during the training process compared to GANs.
-In addition, these results show the robustness of our approach, even with the randomized response perturbation, the trained network could still predict the position of the realistic images correctly.
+Here, a superior IS value signifies enhanced quality of the generated samples, whereas a lower FID score indicates a closer resemblance to authentic images.
+Our approach outperforms the other baseline approaches by achieving the highest IS of 2.14 and the lowest FID of 12.583, particularly notable under the most stringent privacy budget of 10.
+This can be attributed to two main factors.
+Firstly, we achieve differential privacy by employing RR instead of the Gaussian mechanism, which helps to avoid direct damage to the gradients.
+Secondly, EBMs exhibit better stability during the training process compared to GANs.
+These results emphasize the robustness of our approach.
+Despite the randomized response perturbation, the trained network can still accurately predict the positions of the realistic images.

-\myPara{Visual comparisons of generated data.}~We visualize the generated data to further demonstrate the scalability and effectiveness of our approach.
-We compare the visualization results with other baselines and the results are shown in Fig.~\ref{fig:visual-compare}.
-We can find that even under such a luxury privacy budget condition as $\varepsilon=10^4$, the grayscale images generated by DP-GAN, GS-WGAN, DP-MERF and P3GM are still blurry.
-We note that grayscale images have lower dimensionality than color images, which means it is easier to balance data quality with privacy protection.
-The color images generated by DPGEN have better visual quality than DataLens, but facial details are not fleshed out.
-In contrast, the images generated by DPPM are more realistic and have more complete facial details.
+\myPara{Visual comparisons of generated data.}~Furthermore, we provide visual evidence to demonstrate the excellent quality of the generated data by our approach.
+We compare the visualization results with other baselines in Fig.~~\ref{fig:visual-compare}.
+Even under a high privacy budget condition of $\varepsilon = 10^4$, the grayscale images generated by DP-GAN, GS-WGAN, DP-MERF, and P3GM are still blurry in comparison.
+Grayscale images have lower dimensionality compared to color images, which makes it relatively easier to balance data quality with privacy protection.
+The color images generated by DPGEN and DP-LDM exhibit better visual quality than DataLens but lack fleshed-out facial details.
+In comparison, the images generated by our PGE appear more realistic and have more complete facial details, further confirming the effectiveness of our approach.